approximatenumber/git-subwiz/README.md

 ## `git-subwiz`

-Tool for easily adding or updating subtrees in your project.
+Tool for easily adding/updating/removing subtrees in your project.

 ### Installing